spaceskyentist/coding_setup_srshaver/step7_idl_vscode.md

 This ensures that your `.pro` programs have an IDL icon next to them so that they're easily recognizable in your folder.

+## (Optional) Settings Configuration, Add Paths to Workspace:
+1. Add Auto-Documentation generation
+   - Go to IDL sidebar icon
+   - Under quick access, click `Open Extension Settings`, these are the extensions provided by IDL for VSCode
+      - General Formatting changes:
+         - autoDoc : true/false
+           - when formatting code, automatically update documentation
+2. Change coloring of issues with IDL programs
-## (Optional) Note: IDL for VSCode reports issues with Code!
-1. The color themes will turn your `.pro` files yellow or red if they detect a problem within them (e.g., `unused variable` etc.)
+    IDL for VSCode reports issues with code within your folder.
+The color themes will turn your `.pro` files yellow or red if they detect a problem (e.g., `unused variable` etc.)

-2. If you don't like this then you can change the settings:
+   If you don't like this then you can change the settings:
    - Go to IDL side bar (icon on far left)
    - Under quick access, click `Open Extension Settings`, these are the extensions provided by IDL for VSCode
    - Select `Problem reporting`
    - Scroll to bottom and de-select the option for `Problems: Report Problem`

-There ya go!

-## (Optional) Settings Configuration:
-1. Go to IDL sidebar icon
-2. Under quick access, click `Open Extension Settings`, these are the extensions provided by IDL for VSCode
-   - General Formatting changes:
-      - autoDoc : true/false
-        - when formatting code, automatically update documentation
-3. **Add Paths** for IDL, adding workspaces to workpath
+4. **Add Paths** for IDL, adding workspaces to workpath
      - Go to IDL sidebar icon
      - Under quick access, click `Open Extension Settings`
-      - Under User/Extensions/IDL for VSCode/IDL
+     - Under User → Extensions → IDL for VSCode → IDL
      - You can add in other folders by scrolling all the way to the bottom, and under `idl.IDL:Path` you can click `Add Item` to add paths
         - plus sign before path adds all the folders under a folder
         - get used when you start up IDL debug session, or IDL notebooks